songheony/A3T/README.md

 * TADT[<https://github.com/ZikunZhou/TADT-python>]
 * Vital[<https://github.com/abnerwang/py-Vital.git>]

-[*] Since original code of DaSiamRPN is for Python2, I should modify the code a little bit to be compatible with Python3.
+[*] Since original code of DaSiamRPN is for Python2, I had to modify the code a little bit to be compatible with Python3.

 ## Requirements